SQLProvider

 1. Build your own project

-3. And then replace your own project's bin-folder copies of these 2 files, run your software without rebuild.
+3. Replace your own project's bin-folder copies of these two files, run your software without rebuilding.

-Debugging the design-time VS2022 is doable, but a bit more complex.
-This will mess your SQLProvider Nuget cache, so after done, delete the SQLProvider cache-folder and restore the package again.
+Debugging the design-time VS2022 is doable but a bit more complex.
+This will mess up your SQLProvider Nuget cache, so after done, delete the SQLProvider cache-folder and restore the package again.

 1. Open SQLProvider.sln (with Visual Studio 2022) and build it (in debug mode).
 Keep this open for now.